arrigonialberto86/funtime/deepsets.md

 # Paper review & code: Deep Sets
 ## Deep Sets, NIPS

-This is a long overdue piece on a paper I read last year and found to be very interesting, practical and super easy to implement.
+This is a long overdue piece on a paper I read last year and found to be very interesting and easy to implement.
 It suggests a relatively simple way to structure deep nets in order to handle *sets* instead of ordered *lists* of elements.
-Despite this unimpressive description, it has important practical applications and surely its range of applicability goes far beyond what I thought of when I read it for the first time.
+Despite this *unimpressive* description, it has important practical applications and its range of applicability goes far beyond what I thought of when I read the paper for the first time.

-Sets in data are everywhere, and the class of models I will describe in the present post are set to attain *permutation invariance* of the inputs.
-An intuitive explanation of what a permutation invariant function is a function for which this relationship holds true:
+Sets in data are everywhere, and the class of models I will describe in the present post are in fact set to attain *permutation invariance* of the inputs.
+An intuitive explanation of what a permutation invariant function is represented by the following chain of equalities for a function f:
 ![perm](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Clarge%20f%28a%2C%20b%2C%20c%29%20%3D%20f%28b%2C%20c%2C%20a%29%20%3D%20f%28c%2C%20b%2C%20a%29)

 In the **supervised** setting modeling sets is relevant when dealing with mappings to a label that should be invariant to inputs ordering e.g. sets of objects in a scene, multi-agent reinforcement learning, estimation of population statistics...

 In the **unsupervised** setting sets are relevant to tasks such as set/audience expansion, where given a set of objects that are similar to each other (e.g. set of words {lion, tiger, leopard}), our goal is to find new objects from a large pool of candidates such that the selected new objects are similar to the query (Zaheer et al., 2018).